kylerobson/objective-c-style-guide/README.md

 }
 ```

+Use NS_DESIGNATED_INITIALIZER when possible.
+Not all Apple classes use this correctly so calling NS_DESIGNATED_INITIALIZER may not always be possible.
+If implementing an init method, call the designated initializer if it is specified.
+When implementing multiple init methods, put common init work into one method called by all of them (e.g. commonInit).

+Don't start off method names with "init" if it does not return instancetype.

 ## Pragma marks

 Use pragma marks to order code.
 Use an empty line before and after pragmas.
 The following common ones should be used on every page where applicable: